MohammadJavadSoltani/MOSGWO/README.md

 ### ⚙️ System Requirements

-> **Python 3.10 is required.** MOGWSO has been developed and tested exclusively on **Python 3.10.x**.
+> **Python 3.10 is required.** MOSGWO has been developed and tested exclusively on **Python 3.10.x**.
 Using other Python versions (3.9, 3.11+) may cause dependency conflicts, particularly with GDAL, Rasterio, and PyQt5/PySide6 bindings.

 To verify your Python version:
 ```bash